Stoneresearch/dimalimbo/LIMBO_ENHANCEMENTS.md

-# LIMBO-Inspired Enhancements
+# DIMBO - LIMBO-Inspired Enhancements

-Your DIMBO game has been enhanced to capture the **dark, atmospheric essence** of the classic LIMBO game while fixing all positioning issues.
+Your **DIMBO** game has been enhanced to capture the **dark, atmospheric essence** of the classic LIMBO game while fixing all positioning issues.

 ## 🎯 What Was Fixed